Qi9726/DLH_reproduction_study/README.md

 ## Model Conversion:
 The DPR model checkpoints for retriever and reader are saved in DPR-main/outputs/yyyy-mm-dd.
 One needs to run convert_dpr_original_checkpoint_to_pytorch.py to convert to Pytorch models.

-To make this step easy, two scripts were created in this study: convert.sh to convert retriever checkpoints and convert_reader.sh to convert reader checkpoints.
+To make this step easy, two scripts were created in this study: convert_retriever.sh to convert retriever checkpoints and convert_reader.sh to convert reader checkpoints.

 convert_retriever.sh: Once a model is trained, one need to change the --src to the proper trained model path in /DPR-main/outputs/ folder. $1 is used to choose which checkpoint to use.
 Note that both the question_encoder and ctx_encoder use the same input checkpoint.
 Then, the rest of the codes do not need to be changed.